Spirit of Eden: Recording

 Following the commercial success of The Colour of Spring, EMI gave Talk Talk an open budget for the recording of their next album, Spirit of Eden.
 Talk Talk were given complete control over the recording process; their manager and EMI executives were barred from studio sessions.
-Recording for Spirit of Eden began in 1987 at Wessex Studios, London and took about a year to complete.
+Recording for Spirit of Eden began on 11 May 1987 at Wessex Studios, London and took ten months to complete; basic tracks were laid down over May–July 1987, before overdubs began on 19 October and continued for the remainder of the sessions.

 The sessions took place in a blacked-out studio, with an oil projector and strobe lighting.
 Engineer Phill Brown said that the album, along with its successor, was "recorded by chance, accident, and hours of trying every possible overdub idea."
 According to Brown, "twelve hours a day in the dark listening to the same six songs for eight months became pretty intense.
 There was very little communication with musicians who came in to play.
 They were led to a studio in darkness and a track would be played down the headphones."

 Style

 Writing for The Guardian, Graeme Thomson described Spirit of Eden as "six improvised pieces full of space and unhurried rhythm," which blend together "pastoral jazz, contemporary classical, folk, prog rock and loose blues into a single, doggedly uncommercial musical tapestry" which would be labeled "post-rock."
 Simon Harper of the Birmingham Post observed the album's "combination of jazz, classical, rock and the spacey echoes of dub, using silence almost as an instrument in its own right."
 Although the album is noted for its tranquil soundscapes, Graham Sutton of Bark Psychosis notes "Noise is important.
 I could never understand people I knew who liked Talk Talk and saw it as something 'nice to chill out to' when I loved the overwhelming intensity and the dynamics."

+Hollis wrote the album's lyrics late in the process; engineer Phill Brown recalled that no finished words existed until some seven or eight months into the sessions, and the vocals were among the last elements committed to tape in early 1988.
+The words were written at the Old Rectory in the Suffolk village of Stanningfield, to which Hollis and his wife had recently moved from London, and where the couple's first child was born during the making of the record; Thomson links the album's pastoral imagery to these new rural surroundings.